da230896/TeamAvengersKatas/2.SolutionBackground/SystemApproach.md

 The ticket workflow microservice will have a load balance in front of it and it will scale per increase in workload.

-**Payment Component:**
+**Payment Component^^:**

 This micro servie is respondsible for support plan and billing mangaement.
 It will be served by a relational database that has the payment, payment method, contract and billing tables migrated to it.

-**Customer Component:**
+**Customer Component^^:**

 The customer service will be respondsible for managing the customer profile.
 Tables customer and custome_notification will be migrated to this serivce.

-Because this service is prone to spike in traffic, it will also be load balance across instances that can scale.
+Because this service is prone to spike in traffic, it will also be load balance across instances that can scale in and scale out elastically.

+^^: (These services are not shown in the diagram above since they would be migrated later.)